mui/mui-x/docs/data/charts/lines/lines.md

 ### Data format

-To plot lines, series must have property `data` containing an array of numbers.
+To plot lines, a series must have a `data` property containing an array of numbers.
 This `data` array corresponds to y values.
 To modify x value, you should provide a `xAxis` with data properties.